gustofied/P2Engine/README.md

 **Branch Rewind** — Rewind conversations to any point and explore alternative paths.
 Switch between different conversation branches.

 **Rollouts** — Run multiple agent configurations simultaneously, A/B testing.
-Compare performance metrics and visualize results in real-time.
+Compare performance metrics (artifacts, reward, token usage, costs, ledger transactions, speed, and more) and visualize results in real-time.

 **Ledger** — Agents have wallets and can transfer funds.
 All transactions are recorded with complete audit trails.